-Choose how to authorize access to blob data in the Azure portal
+Choose how to authorize access to queue data in the Azure portal

 Use the account access key